instaloader/instaloader/README.rst

 Installation
 ------------

-instaloader is written in Python, thus ensure having `Python <https://www.python.org/>`__ (at least version 3.5) installed.
+Instaloader is written in Python, thus ensure having `Python <https://www.python.org/>`__ (at least version 3.5) installed.

 If you intend to use this tool under Windows, it is recommended